YouMakeTech/PicoRetroGamingSystem/README.md

 * PicoInvaders.py: A simplified Space Invaders game
 * PicoInvadersPnp: A Space Invaders game by Print N'Play (Original source code from https://github.com/printnplay/Pico-MicroPython)
 * PicoSnake.py: A snake game by Twan37 (Original source code from https://github.com/Twan37/PicoSnake)
+* PicoDino.py: A Dino game port by tyrkelko
+* Pico2048.py: A 2048 game port by tyrkelko
+* PicoTetris.py: A tetris clone game port by tyrkelko

 * PicoGame.py: A class to easily write games for the Raspberry Pi Pico RetroGaming System (used by some games)
 * ss1306py.py: Official MicroPython SSD1306 OLED driver, I2C and SPI interfaces